 Referral periods from a specialist to another specialist

-Referrals from specialists and consultant physicians are valid for 3 months unless the patient is an admitted patient.
+Referrals from specialists and other consultant physicians are valid for 3 months unless it's for an admitted patient.

 Referrals for admitted patients are valid for 3 months or the duration of admission, whichever is longer.